 You need it.
 Just like you wouldn’t go to war without your best warriors and sharpened spears, you need the best people to launch that best product.
 The product can make unicorns rain from the sky and still won’t survive long in this modern, cut-throat global marketplace if you don’t have a team that can weather the hard and good times.
 So why has it taken so long for companies to actively outline an employee retention strategy?

 What is employee retention?

-Employee retention is defined as the steps or processes taken by HR professionals and managers to ensure the organization retains employees.
+Employee retention is the steps or processes taken by HR professionals and managers to ensure the organization retains employees.
 Employees leaving an organization affect the organization’s productivity, morale, and engagement.

 For U.S. organizations, it is estimated that disengaged employees cost about $550 billion every year.

 Did you know?
 Facebook has the World’s longest employee retention rate with employee tenure lasting over 2 years at an average.
 In contrast, Uber is said to have one of the lowest employee retention rates in this category with about 1.23 years being the average employee tenure span.
 This data is as per Paysa, a company that reports on employee statistics.

 Job-hopping is something that hasn’t spared the hotshots of technology or any other industry.
 A leading interviewing technology solution provider states that, 80% of business managers feel that employee retention is a major issue that companies are facing these days as 27% of employees change jobs each year, 17% are actively job-hunting, 46% are passively looking (ADP) and 35% of the employees consider giving up their current role in a year’s time (Mercer).